 - you leave home to work

 - have children attending school

 - mix with others outdoors

 Regular symptom-free testing can help identify people who are spreading the virus without knowing.
-This means we can keep infection rates low and return to normal life.

 - How to do a COVID-19 symptom-free test at home (YouTube)